 [I'm going to avoid stating that this principle also applies to finding a spouse.]

 From time to time, we write music for a foreign company which produces language teaching tools for kids.
 They take English vocabulary lessons, sometimes they are just short books, and hire us to put those words to music so the kids can learn them.
-One of the challenges is that often there is no rhyme scheme or phrasing pattern that would lend itself to falling into natural musical phrasing, so I have to figure out musical tricks to make it not seem entirely left footed.
+One of the challenges is that often there is no rhyme scheme or phrasing pattern that would lend itself to falling into natural musical phrasing, so since I'm the one who writes the songs, I have to figure out musical tricks to make it not seem entirely left footed.
 Another challenge is that sometimes I have to write multiple songs in a very short period of time.

 We just finished a 36 song job for this client, and I wrote the music for all of them.
 When I say "song", what I mean in this particular case is a vocabulary lesson.
 I'll give you an example…